What is IDEAL POSTURE?

 Did you grow up with your parents telling you to ‘Sit up’?
 ‘Watch your posture’?
 We may even be saying the same to our children now!

-So let’s get some clarity around our posture.
+So let’s get some clarity around what ideal posture is!
 We are going to answer some important questions to help you get better posture.

 - What is normal posture?